daniellegruber/ts-traversal/README.md

 ```

 ### Create "torun" version
-Copy mfiles in all folders and create "torun" versions to be used in the comparison stage
+- Copy mfiles in all folders and create "torun" versions to be used in the comparison stage
+- Within each mfile folder, generates folder matlabToRun and mfile testname_torun.m
+- The "torun" version does the following:
+  - Creates a fileID for the output file output.txt
+  - Replaces calls to `disp` with `dispArr` (a function within the generateCode folder to help format outputs and send to output file)
+  - Moves functions defined in file to their own files since the former isn't supported when calling MATLAB from command line

 ```sh
 make matlabtorun
 ```